Unturned3/Microdot/wiki/cross_toolchain/1_need.md

 The binary executables produced by the compilers are _platform dependent_.
 That is, a binary file produced on one platform can't run on another different platform.
-For example, if you compile a piece of C code on a `x86-based PC`, then you can't run the resulting binary on a `ARM-based Raspberry Pi`, since these two platforms have an incompatible architecture, which means the instructions contained within the binaries can only work for one of these platforms at a time.
+For example, if you compile a piece of C code on a `x86-based PC`, then you can't run the resulting binary on an `ARM-based Raspberry Pi`.
+Since these two platforms have an incompatible architecture, it means the instructions contained within the binaries can only work for one of these platforms at a time.

+We must compile our C source code on a Raspberry Pi if we want it to execute on it.
+However, the Raspberry Pi is slow compared to a powerful x86 PC.
+A build job can take hours on a Rpi whereas it would only take a few minutes on a PC.
+This is why _cross compilers_ are made.
+Like regular compilers, cross compilers also turn source code into binaries.
+Unlike regular compilers, cross compilers have the ability to generate binaries that contains instructions for a different CPU than the platform that it is currently on.
+This enables us to compile code on a fast PC, and then put the executables on a slower embedded device, which saves a lot of time.